REV UP: Register, Educate, Vote, Use your Power

-The REV UP Campaign coordinates National Disability Voter Registration Week (NDVRW) each year to increase the political power of people with disabilities while also engaging candidates and the media to recognize the disability community.
+The REV UP Campaign coordinates National Disability Voter Registration Week (NDVRW) each year to increase the political participation of people with disabilities while also engaging candidates and the media to recognize the disability community.
 REV UP stands for Register!
 Educate!
 Vote!
 Use your Power!

 We are collecting sign-ons from organizations (national, state, and local) to show their support for the REV UP Campaign and National Disability Voter Registration Week.
 Supporting organizations will have their name and logo listed on the REV UP website to show the vast support behind the Campaign.
 Sign-on here!

 The purpose of REV UP State Disability Voting Coalitions is to demonstrate that the power of the disability vote has the potential to ensure that all candidates and elected officials address issues that are important to people with disabilities by increasing the political participation of people with disabilities.
 We have Coalitions established and developing in 21 states and are working to expand to more!
 We are looking for leaders who can pull together and organize advocates in their state to work together around voter registration and engagement activities and help establish a strong, diverse Coalition.
-The 2018 midterm elections are just over a year away – contact us if you are interested in getting involved.
+Contact us if you are interested in getting involved.

 Voter Information and Resources

 The list below is a resource to help you register to vote, learn about the issues, and organize the disability vote.
-The REV UP Campaign aims to increase the political power of the disability community while also engaging candidates and the media on disability issues.
+The REV UP Campaign aims to increase the political participation of the disability community while also engaging candidates and the media on disability issues.
 REV UP stands for Register!
 Educate!
 Vote!
 Use your Power!